Dragonop/tools_obsidian/README.md

 # tools_obsidian
 Minetest Obsidian Tools mod.
 Adds the obsidian sword, dagger and longsword.
-Also adds obsidian pickaxe, axe, and shovel, for completeness.
+Also adds the obsidian axe, pickaxe, and shovel, for completeness.

 Each weapon has its uses, advantages, and tradeoffs.